Zuehlke/kwiz/GAMEPLAY.md

 ## Quizmaster
 The quizmaster is responsible for:
-1. Preparing the quiz questions and answers.
+1. Preparing the quiz questions and answers (or asking each player to add some during wait for game start).
-2. Providing the link or code to join a quiz to players.
+2. Providing the link or code to join a quiz to players (simply share the join link or the screen - so everybody can use the QR code on the admin screen).

-## players
+## Players
 1. **No Cheating**: The Online research or asking people not part of the player group is not allowed.
 2. **Quiet During Questions**: players should remain quiet while questions are being read.
 3. **Time Limit**: Each round typically has a set time limit for answering questions.
+4. **Create Questions:** You can create own questions during wait for game start, if the game master asks you too.
+But do only add the amount of questions you have been asked for - such that all players have same amount of known questions and answers to keep it fair.

 ## Quiz creation
 1. The quizmaster creates a quiz with a set of questions and answers.